 UCF offers a range of study abroad opportunities to destinations both within Europe and beyond.
 Please see UCF's website for current information on the programs that are available.
 There are two study abroad application periods (mid-November and late January).
-Deadlines for applying are announced in the LAS Academic Calendar (available in the LAS Course Catalog).
+Deadlines for applying are announced in the student calendar.
 More detailed information on the application procedure and the application forms are available on the Info Board on ILIAS.

 One unique exchange opportunity is the double degree program with University College Maastricht (please see our website for more information).
 We are still in the process of developing our exchange programs.
-In 2017-18 UCF sentstudents, for the first time, to Waseda University in Japan, the University of Warwick in the UK and to the Yale-National University of Singapore.
+In 2017-18 UCF will be sending students, for the first time, to Waseda University in Japan, the University of Warwick in the UK and to the Yale-National University of Singapore.

 Studying abroad is often costly, in spite of the fact that students do not have to pay tuition fees on any of UCF's exchanges.
 Students going abroad on Erasmus programs (to European destinations) receive a monthly stipend (the amount of which varies by destination).
 These stipends, however, do not cover all expenses, especially for destinations with high costs of living (such as London).
-We hope to be able to offer some financial help in the future, but there are currently no stipends available for students participating in UCF's non-Erasmus exchanges.
+There are no stipends currently available for students participating in UCF's non-Erasmus exchanges.